Murder of Lee Rigby: Michael Adebowale

-Michael Oluwatobi Adebowale attended Kidbrooke School, later studying at the University of Greenwich with Michael Adebolajo.
+Michael Oluwatobi Adebowale, born May 1992 in Denmark Hill, attended Kidbrooke School, later studying at the University of Greenwich with Michael Adebolajo.
 Adebowale's mother is a probation officer and his father a member of staff at the Nigerian High Commission.
-His parents separated when he was young and he converted to Islam in 2009, adopting the name Ismael.
-Adebowale was convicted of drug dealing offences in 2009 and was sentenced to 15 months' imprisonment.
+His parents separated shortly after his birth.
+In January 2008, Adebowale was injured in a stabbing at a drug den that killed an 18-year-old and injured 16-year-old.
+The same year, he was convicted of drug dealing offences and was sentenced to 15 months imprisonment.
+Adebowale was known by his middle name and nicknamed "Tobi" before his conversion to Islam in 2009, adopting the name Ismael.
+Like Adebolajo, he was a follower of Anjem Choudary and frequently attended his rallies.

 On 28 May, Adebowale was released from hospital and taken to a police station in south London.
 Police charged him with the murder of Rigby and possession of a firearm.

 Investigation

 Investigators searched four houses in Greenwich, south London; one in Romford, east London; another in north London; and a property in Saxilby, Lincolnshire.

 Sir Malcolm Rifkind, the chairman of the Intelligence and Security Committee, said the committee would use new powers to retrieve documents from intelligence agencies.
 A written report is to be provided by Andrew Parker, the Director General of MI5.

 An Independent Police Complaints Commission investigation into the use of firearms by Metropolitan Police Officers, which was published on 19 December 2013 once a verdict had been reached in the defendants' trial, concluded that the officers who had used force on 22 May 2013 had "acted entirely appropriately" and had shown "skill and professionalism".

 The Home Secretary, Theresa May, chaired a meeting of the Cabinet Office Briefing Room committee (COBRA) attended by Defence Secretary Philip Hammond, the Mayor of London Boris Johnson, the Metropolitan Police Commissioner Sir Bernard Hogan-Howe, the Metropolitan Police Assistant Commissioner Cressida Dick and other unnamed members of the intelligence agencies.
 The Prime Minister David Cameron cut short a visit to Paris to chair a second COBRA meeting.